ensideanderson12/EdgeTranslate/docs/Wood_Logistics_Sheet.md

 Use Google Apps Script to connect to Google Maps API and update wood prices and freight data daily.
 A starter script is provided in `wood_logistics_script.gs`.

 Import `wood_logistics_template.csv` into Google Sheets to start.

+The template now contains additional sample routes, including Curitiba to Florianópolis and Telêmaco Borba to Uberaba.
+Download the file from the [`docs` directory](wood_logistics_template.csv) of this repository and import it into your spreadsheet to see the example data.